sachin7249/Project-1-AI-Resume-Screening-and-Ranking-system/README.md

 ✅ AI-Based Resume Ranking – Uses TF-IDF & Cosine Similarity ✅ Dynamic Score Calculation – Matches resumes to job descriptions ✅ Web Interface with Flask & HTML/CSS – Easy-to-use UI

+ 🔹 How It Works?
+1️⃣ User uploads multiple resumes (PDFs)
+2️⃣ AI extracts text from resumes and job description 3️⃣ TF-IDF & Cosine Similarity calculate resume-job match score 4️⃣ Resumes are ranked from highest to lowest match 5️⃣ Results displayed on the website in a clean, structured format